 Another major influence on recruitment for IT services in the UK in 2020 has been the UK’s departure from the European Union.
-Statistics suggest that 16% of UK tech employees said they are planning on leaving the UK and their current job with the aim to advance their career due to Brexit Source.
+Data available suggests that 16% of UK tech employees are planning on leaving the UK and their current job with the aim to advance their career due to Brexit.

 Recommendations: What Can IT Service Companies do to combat the negative side effects of the Covid-19 Pandemic?

 - Focus on services/solutions that cater to the needs of essential services (e.g.: Healthcare Sector).